allanreges/origin/README.md

 # Origin Frontend Take-Home Assignment

-The test was solved usging React, Redux, Typescript, Jest and Cypress
+The test was solved using React, Redux, Typescript, Jest and Cypress

 # Usage